-Sometimes trauma, gum disease, cracked or broken teeth and tooth decay can be too significant, and despite our best efforts to save the tooth, extractions may be the best option.
-No one wants to lose a tooth, but here at DellagioDentist.com, we will make the process as comfortable and pain-free as possible.
+Sometimes trauma, gum disease, cracked or broken teeth, and tooth decay can be too significant, and despite our best efforts to save the tooth, extractions may be the best option.
+Here at DellagioDentist.com, we will make the process as comfortable and pain-free as possible.